TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ./build.sh -UCKAu
 ```

-We can also specify the argument `o` to build the OTA package and configure the build number with the argument `n`.
-If the argument `p` is used, the build result will be moved to the directory IMAGE.
+We can also specify the option `o` to build the OTA package and configure the build number with the option `n`.
+If the option `p` is used, the build result will be moved to the directory IMAGE.
 ```bash
 ./build.sh -UCKAoup -n X.Y.Z
 ```

 ##### Enable A/B boot
-To enable A/B boot, please apply the following modification and specify the argument `B` when building.
+To enable A/B boot, please apply the following modification and specify the option `B` when building.
 - u-boot
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig